vitalets/global-cache/README.md

 });
 ```

-After running this test, the auth state value will written to the file:
+After running this test, the auth state will be cached in the file:
 ```
 .global-cache
  └── auth-state.json
 ```

-> By default, persistent values are stored in the `.global-cache` directory.
+> By default, all persistent values are stored in the `.global-cache` directory.
 Add this directory to your `.gitignore` file to avoid committing it.

 ## Use Cases
 All code samples are currently for Playwright.